Xpra-org/xpra/docs/Usage/Security.md

 It is difficult to keep track of all the security related issues that have affected the project over the years.
 Some have been assigned CVEs, most have not.
 Likewise, it is quite hard to keep track of all the bugs affecting the libraries xpra is built on (ie: [Rencode Denial Of Service](https://packetstormsecurity.com/files/164084/) - [rencode segfault](https://github.com/Xpra-org/xpra/issues/1217)).
+By and large, the biggest concern is the complete lack of security updates from [downstream distributions](https://github.com/Xpra-org/xpra/wiki/Distribution-Packages).